rakutentech/ios-sdkutils/README.md

 * *Nimble* - Adds additional Nimble expectations like `toAfterTimeout`.
 * *RLogger* - A tool for managing your log messages.

+This module supports the following operating systems:
+* iOS 12.0 and above (including extension contexts)
+* watchOS 6.0 and above
+* macOS 11.0 and above

-This module supports iOS 12.0 and above.
-It has been tested with iOS 12.0 and above.
+This module has been tested with iOS 12.0 and above.
-This module also supports watchOS 6.0 and above, and it's compatible with extensions.
-This module also supports macOS 11.0 and above.

 # **Requirements**